Noemvriana

 After Noemvriana, the Allies intensified efforts to remove King Constantine I. A naval blockade was imposed, isolating royalist areas, leading the population of Athens to starve.
-Following Constantine's abdication in June 1917, his son, King Alexander, ascended the throne and, and Greece was united under Venizelos' leadership.
-Greece then joined the Allies in World War I, providing the numerical superiority in the Macedonian front.
-By 1918, the Greek army helped secure an Allied victory in the Balkans, contributing to the liberation of Serbia and the defeat of the Central Powers.
+Following Constantine's abdication in June 1917, his son, King Alexander, ascended the throne, and Greece was united under Venizelos's leadership.
+Greece then joined the Allies in World War I, providing numerical superiority on the Macedonian front.
+In 1918, the Greek army had helped secure an Allied victory in the Balkans, contributing to the liberation of Serbia and the defeat of the Central Powers.